Blog

 The Botanic is the Hibiscus Coast’s premier resort-style retirement village, and Residents are a vibrant and important part of the community who contribute much to the local environment and economy.

-Unlike many villages, The Botanic Silverdale has been designed to be an integral part of the Silverdale community, not fenced off from it.
+Unlike many villages, The Botanic Hibiscus Coast has been designed to be an integral part of the Silverdale community, not fenced off from it.
 Residents aren’t locked in behind large foreboding fences, and the community isn’t locked out of the village either.

 To embrace inclusivity, The Clubhouse Café is open to the public and integrates seamlessly into the Silverdale community with a strong focus on the importance of connection, collaboration, and contributing to the wider community.